ad1tyayadav/FOSSHACK/README.md

 ## 🚀 Overview

-FOSSHACK provides a sleek, customizable chat component that integrates directly into your webpage.
+aibotchat provides a sleek, customizable chat component that integrates directly into your webpage.
 Designed with Next.js/React in mind, it offers seamless AI model integration, streaming capabilities, and support for tool calls—all optimized for today's web.

 ---